 novice, open, utility and sometimes rally exercises.
 This is an excellent

 way to practice and to assess your dog's readiness to trial.
 Agility practices

-are held for one hour on Monday mornings starting at 8:30 in the agility
+are held for one hour in the agility

 area next to the archery range.
 Please note that both obedience and

 agility practices may be cancelled and members are expected to help

 with set-up and/or tear-down.
 Notice of cancellation will be posted